 One way you can be sure you don’t overspend is by sticking to your budget.

-If you don’t have a budget, here’s how to create one.
+If you don’t have a budget, here’s how to create a budget.

 Clark says that online stores are good at creating a sense of urgency around the shopping experience.
 Online, you may even see notifications and banners that say “Only two left” or “Limited number remain” to get you to buy an item now.